 Do Endometriosis Stages (Levels) Indicate Odds for Conception

 Similar to a lot of other health-related conditions, the presence of endometriosis in your body can also be classified into various stages.
-These are usually defined prior to carrying out a surgery and are based on the location of the endometrial lining, the amount of lining that is present, and the layers of deposits that have been created as a result of it.
+These are usually defined prior to carrying out surgery and are based on the location of the endometrial lining, the amount of lining present, and the layers of deposits that have been created as a result of it.
 Based on these factors, a stage of endometriosis is assigned to the condition.

 Beginning from Stage 1 down to Stage 4, each stage proceeds progressively in the severity of the endometrial condition.
 Though these stages are primarily meant for the doctor to understand the right way to treat it, there is a partial link between them and the chances of conceiving a child naturally, despite the presence of endometriosis.

 Stages 1 and 2 are mild cases of endometriosis, where the organs haven’t been affected as severely as in advanced stages.
 Therefore, chances of infertility in women with these stages of endometriosis are comparatively lower as compared to women who might have stage 3 or stage 4 of endometriosis.
-Based on the severity and your doctor’s recommendation, you could either attempt to conceive naturally for a stipulated period of time or directly proceed ahead with alternative approaches of fertility treatment.
-That being said, it is not necessary that a woman with a lower stage of endometriosis severity will have a successful fertility treatment in contrast to a woman with severe endometriosis.
-There is no link between that and the success of such approaches.
+Based on the severity and your doctor’s recommendation, you could either attempt to conceive naturally for a stipulated period of time or directly proceed ahead with alternative methods of fertility treatment.
+That being said, it is not necessary that a woman with a lower stage of endometriosis severity will have successful fertility treatment in contrast to a woman with severe endometriosis; there is no link between that and the success of such approaches.

 Can Endometriosis Increase Your Risk of Miscarriage